Ouuumar/sentiment-analysis-web-app/README.md

 Short and simple streamlit web app for sentiment analysis, containerized.
 This app was few tested with seleniumbase.

-Update : tests do not work anymore.
+**Update : tests do not work anymore.
 One day it works, the next day it does not...
-Magic of computers...
+Magic of computers...** 😥😔

 ## Launch the app